dima-iholkin/SwitchApps/README.md

 Taskbar settings > Show taskbar buttons on > Taskbar where window is open
 <img src="../assets/readme/taskbar-settings.png" width="200" title="Taskbar settings">

-* Recommendation to unpin the pinned apps from the taskbar, maybe move them to Start or Desktop.
+* Recommendation to unpin all the pinned apps from the taskbar, maybe move them to Start or Desktop.

 ## Known issues

 * The shortcut will not trigger in the very privileged apps, like an antivirus app (so the standard `Alt+Tab` behaviour will trigger).

-* Occasionally it may not trigger or send an `Enter` or some other weird bit to Windows.
+* Sometimes it may not trigger or send an `Enter` or some other weird bit to Windows.

-* It’s not perfect; it’s built on top of a few native things.

 ## Future plans